fourstix/1802PixieVideoTTY/README.md

 1861 Graphics Code Library
 Copyright (c) 2020 by Richard Dienstknecht

+Macro Assembler AS
+Copyright (c) 1996-2020 by Alfred Arnold

 The 1802 Membership Card Microcomputer
 Copyright (c) 2006-2020  by Lee A. Hart.